 I did say that less is more sometimes.
 But less does not mean it is ok to blog once a year!
 That’s too “less” and definitely not enough!
 You don’t need to blog daily or weekly if you cannot manage that.
 But you have to find a frequency that works for you and follow it.

-From the time when you start blogging, use your results to learn, iterate, and improve the quality of content and the themes that resonate with your target.
+From the time when you start blogging, use your results to learn, iterate, and improve the quality of content and the themes that resonate with your target audience.
 Your results will help you understand what works for them and what does not.

 BEST PRACTICE #3: MAKE YOUR BLOG A CONVERSATION, NOT A MONOLOGUE – NOBODY LOVES A BRAGGART!